Norway: Religious affiliation

 According to the 2010 Eurobarometer Poll, 22% of Norwegian citizens responded that "they believe there is a God", 44% responded that "they believe there is some sort of spirit or life force" and 29% responded that "they don't believe there is any sort of spirit, God or life force".
-Five percent gave no response.
+Five per cent gave no response.
 In the early 1990s, studies estimated that between 4.7% and 5.3% of Norwegians attended church on a weekly basis.
 This figure has dropped to about 2%.